DavidStevensonVtex/Linux/The-Linux-Command-Line/ch30/troubleshooting.md

 ```

 Make it a rule to always enclose variables and command substitutions in double quotes unless word splitting is needed.

+### Logical Errors

+Unlike synactical errors, _logical errors_ do not prevent a script from running.
+The script will run, but will produce incorrect results.

+* Incorrect conditional expressions
+* "Off by one" errors.
+* Unanticipated situations.
+*